The Space between Thought

 Genre: Humorous fiction, humorous Sci-fi.

-For the rest of you, there is at least one stunningly good-looking woman and some cute cats.
+As if that weren’t enough, there is at least one stunningly good-looking woman and some cute cats.